-Case Studies: Impression of Volume.
+Case Studies: Impression of Volume CFTC 2002.

-CFTC 2002.
 Dynergy.
 The CFTC found that Dynergy reported false natural gas trading information, including price and volume, to reporting firms which compiled and published surveys and indexes of prices at US hubs.

-Hong Kong 2015.
+Impression of Volume Hong Kong 2015.
 Wong Chun.
 Wong Chun undertook wash and matched trades between his own account and customer accounts which he controlled in order to inflate trading volume in SinoTech shares to facilitate the sale of his own holdings.

-Thailand SEC 2016.
-Somchi Chaisrichawla.

-Somchai undertook bilateral wash trades to manipulate the stock price of the Asia Metal Public Company Limited and misrepresent market volume.
-Between September and November 2006, it was found that Somchai colluded with Chaninan Luangwaykin to use his own securities trading account and the accounts of others to purchase and sell AMC shares to mislead the market to believe that the AMC shares were being traded in volume to induce investor interest.
+Impression of Volume Thailand SEC 2016.
+Somchai Chaisrichawla.
+Somchai Chaisrichawla undertook bilateral wash trades to manipulate the stock price of the Asia Metal Public Company Limited and misrepresent market volume.
+Between September and November 2006, it was found that Chaisrichawla colluded with Chaninan Luangwaykin to use his own securities trading account and the accounts of others to purchase and sell AMC shares to mislead the market to believe that the AMC shares were being traded in volume to induce investor interest.

-(iii) Volume Rebates.
+(iii) Volume Rebates